-K R Kumbier, CEO
+KR Kumbier, CEO

 Mr Kumbier was employed by Mercantile as Executive Director: Finance and Business on 1 June 2010.
-He was subsequently appointed as Deputy CEO (effective 1 April 2012), and was appointed as CEO from 1 April 2013.
+He was subsequently appointed as Deputy CEO (effective 1 April 2012), and thereafter as CEO from 1 April 2013.
+The Remuneration Committee's annual bonus decision for Mr Kumbier considered performance during the year against Bank and individual performance measures.
+The Remuneration Committee noted performance against key financial and non-financial measures contained in the balanced scorecard and the strong personal contribution made by Mr Kumbier during 2014, particularly in building and embedding a strong leadership team.

-During 2013, of the 10 000 000 phantom awards granted in 2010 to K R Kumbier, 2 500 000 phantom awards were settled at a proxy price of 64.2 cents each.
-The balance of awards (7 500 000) were forfeited as performance conditions in terms of the plan were not achieved.
+During 2014, of the 5 000 000 phantom awards granted in 2011 to Mr Kumbier, 1 775 000 phantom awards were cash settled at a proxy price of 64,9 cents each.
+The balance of awards (3 225 000) were forfeited as performance conditions in terms of the plan were not achieved.

-In terms of the deferred bonus scheme, phantom awards in MBHL granted to K R Kumbier, which have not yet vested as at 31 December 2013, are as follows:
+In terms of the deferred bonus scheme, phantom awards granted to Mr Kumbier, which have not yet vested as at 31 December 2014, are as follows:

-- 5 000 000 at an estimated proxy price of 69 cents each (of which approximately 35% will vest in 2014); - 3 500 000 at an estimated proxy price of 71 cents each (vesting in 2015); and - 5 000 000 at an estimated proxy price of 80 cents each (vesting in 2016).
+- 3 500 000, awarded in 2012, at an estimated proxy price of 71 cents each (of which 25% will vest in 2015); and - 5 000 000, awarded in 2013, at an estimated proxy price of 80 cents each (vesting in 2016).